letsar/nil/README.md

 );
 ```

+## Warning

+This widget is not intended to be used in widgets accepting multiple children (e.g. `Rows`, `Columns`, etc.).
+The best option is to not add a widget in the list if you don't want it to be displayed.
+Moreover using a `Nil` widget in such a case, can have unexpected results.

 ## Sponsoring

 I'm working on my packages on my free-time, but I don't have as much time as I would.
 If this package or any other package I created is helping you, please consider to sponsor me so that I can take time to read the issues, fix bugs, merge pull requests and add features to these packages.